ivanreese/ivanish/README.md

 A deeply personal website.

 Install deps with `npm`.
 Build with `cake`.
-Deployed to Netlify on commit.
+Deployed to Vercel on commit.